-Virtual Learning
+Remote Learning

-Below are some things to consider when delivering virtual lessons, especially where webcams are involved:
+Below are some things to consider when delivering Remote lessons, especially where webcams are involved:

-- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms agreed by the Senior Leadership Team to communicate with pupils - Staff should record, the length, time, date and attendance of any sessions held.
+- 1:1 support sessions must be agreed by a member of the SLT team. - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class may be recorded so that if any issues were to arise, the video can be reviewed.
+However, most lessons have two members of staff present. - Live classes should be kept to a reasonable length of time.
+Key Stage 1 a minimum of 3 hours and Key stage 2 a minimum of 4 hours. - Language must be professional and appropriate, including any family members in the background. - Staff must only use TEAMS to communicate with pupils. - Staff should record the attendance of pupils for any sessions held. - If a child is not present at registration, class teachers must email the office who call the child's parents to establish why the child is not logged in. - During registration and dear time only, the TEAMS webcam screen of the children that are remote learning will be shown on the whiteboard.
+This will enable both remote learners and those attending school the opportunity to connect with each other. - Paula Freckleton will follow up if required to support families to enable their children to access remote learning.